Easy Biscuits and Egg Gravy

+If you’re looking for an easy biscuits and gravy recipe that’s been a favorite in my Southern-rooted family for generations, you’re in the right place.
 Biscuits and egg gravy might seem unusual to some, but those with Southern roots understand how fantastic this combination can be.
-This is one of our favorite breakfast or lunch or dinner.
-We love it and this is the most asked meal from my daughter.
-She even refuses to eat any other biscuits but these ones.
-It is one of the most delicious breakfast dishes you’ll ever have.
+This is one of our favorite breakfasts, lunches, or dinners.
+We love it, and it’s the most asked-for meal from my daughter—she even refuses to eat any other biscuits!
+It is truly one of the most delicious breakfast dishes you’ll ever have.
 Growing up, we eagerly anticipated my grandpa’s biscuits and egg gravy, and now I have the pleasure of sharing that joy with you.

 how to make Biscuits and Egg Gravy pinterest picture

-The history of this dish, known today as biscuits and gravy, dates back to the 1800s, emerging from a practical need for an affordable and simple breakfast option.
-While some people in the culinary world attribute its inception to the circumstances of the Revolutionary War—when soldiers required hearty meals—a significant number of culinary historians believe that the true roots of this dish can be found in the Southern Appalachian lumber mills.
-Workers in these mills needed filling meals to sustain their demanding labor, and thus, Sawmill Gravy was born.
+The history of biscuits and gravy dates back to the 1800s, emerging from a practical need for an affordable and hearty breakfast option.
+Some culinary historians trace its origins to the Revolutionary War, when soldiers needed filling meals.
+Others believe it truly began in the Southern Appalachian lumber mills.
+Workers there needed sustenance for demanding labor, and thus, Sawmill Gravy was born.

-In those early days, the preparation of biscuits and gravy was quite different from what we enjoy today.
-The biscuits themselves were denser and not as light and flaky as the fluffy versions we commonly associate with the dish in modern times.
-As for the gravy, it was initially a thick sauce without the rich, savory flavors we now take for granted; it often relied on essential ingredients, resulting in a rather bland profile.
-Over the years, however, the dish has evolved into a beloved comfort food with flavorful variations and delightful textures that have made it a staple in Southern cuisine and beyond.
+Back then, the biscuits were denser and not as light and flaky as the fluffy versions we enjoy today.
+The gravy was a thick sauce, often lacking the rich, savory flavors we now expect.
+Over the years, this simple dish evolved into a comforting favorite with flavorful variations and textures that have made it a staple in Southern cuisine and beyond.

 biscuits with egg gravy on top.

-Somewhere along the way, my great-grandma or another ancestor decided to add to the dish by including hard-boiled eggs, which I understand why.
-Eggs were a more budget-friendly option than pork, and I know they had plenty of chickens laying eggs around their house.
+Growing up in a Southern-rooted family, biscuits and gravy were a staple breakfast and comfort food at family functions.
+Somewhere along the way, my great-grandma or another ancestor added hard-boiled eggs to the gravy.
+Eggs were more budget-friendly than pork and plentiful from the chickens around their house.
 Thus, our family egg gravy tradition was born.

-My grandpa’s biscuits and egg gravy recipe has been in our family for at least four generations.
-I say “at least” because I can’t speak to my great-grandma to find out if her mother taught her the recipe.
-We assume that she did.
-I know that our family roots are from the South, and my grandfather grew up with very little, making biscuits and gravy the perfect affordable dish for a large family.
+My grandpa’s biscuits and egg gravy recipe has been passed down for at least four generations.
+While I can’t confirm if my great-grandma’s mother taught her the recipe, I’m confident this dish has deep Southern roots.
+My grandfather grew up with very little, making this an affordable and filling meal for a large family.

-Don’t hesitate to try Grandpa’s biscuits and egg gravy—experiment a little!
+Don’t hesitate to try Grandpa’s biscuits and egg gravy recipe—feel free to experiment and make it your own!

 What You’ll Need